Tina Armstrong: Design

-Standing 174 cm (5 ft 9 in) tall with measurements of 95-60-89 cm (37-24-35 in), Tina is a white American woman with blue eyes and blonde hair that extends down her neck and frames her face.
+Standing tall with measurements of 95-60-89 cm (37-24-35 in), Tina is a white American woman with blue eyes and blonde hair that extends down her neck and frames her face.
 According to Itagaki, Tina was intended as a blonde at her debut, but due to hardware issues with the Sega NAOMI arcade hardware they could not properly render her hair color, making it appear darker than intended in the first game.
 However, according to the development team it was originally brown as a remnant of her original tropical woman design.
 In the first game, several of her outfits alternate between giving her brown and blonde hair, where in the game's sequel her setting was revised and her hair color was now strictly blonde.

 For the original Dead or Alive, the development team wanted to counter the then-perception that it was impossible to "create beautiful girls in 3D", with Itagaki aiming to create "Digital Venus" designs that would be popular on media character rankings.
 To this end particular emphasis was placed on the size and movement of the cast's breasts, in part due to the development team's own preference and what they perceived as a "breast boom" in Japan at the time, an increase in average bust sizes across the nation.
 Tina's breasts are the largest amongst the series' primary cast, an aspect along with her "joyful" personality they felt significantly contributed to her high popularity in location test surveys for the first game's arcade release.
 With Dead or Alive 5, her model was significantly redesigned, part of an effort by the developers to reduce the game's sexualization of the female cast in response to feedback from Koei Tecmo's overseas branch.
 The changes in the game led to some backlash from fans however, and some aspects were reverted.